 “Kiko,” our oldest, is a college graduate and lives on the East Coast with her girlfriend.
 She is a theater tech, a musician, and a night owl, who loves to work with her hands: clothing, makeup, hair, food, or construction tools.
 Keara never ceases to surprise me with a new idea, activity, recipe, (or tattoo).

-“The Lad” is our middle child and only son, who is pursuing a degree in photography and psychology.
+“The Lad” is our middle child and only son.
+He’s pursuing degrees in photography and psychology.
 He is a freckle-faced, mini-version of Tim, with his humor and love of the ocean, but he’s got my curious mind, and adventurous spirit.
 Finn brings fun wherever he goes.

-The youngest, but definitely not the “baby” anymore.
-Molly is a recent high school graduate, whose departure for college has been upended by the pandemic, so her on-line education will continue for a while longer.
+The youngest is definitely not a “baby” anymore.
+Molly is a recent high school graduate, whose college plans has been upended by the pandemic.
+Her at-home education will continue for a while longer.
 She is a budding activist and feminist, and full-fledged committed friend and communicator.
 Molly’s liveliness and compassion keeps us on our toes.

 I include their images and descriptions here, because so many of my stories, especially the ones from the early years, are about them.
 I might be the author, but they are the stars of the show.
 They incite the drama, provide comic relief, drop pearls of wisdom at my feet, drive me crazy and manage to make me fall in love each and every day.

 They have taught me that the only “perfect family” is the one where everyone is allowed to be “perfectly” themselves and yet also inspired to become their best selves by being loved “imperfectly,” which is the only way we can ever do anything.

 University of San Diego, B.A.
 English Literature, minor in Religious Studies

 The Living School at the Center for Action and Contemplation, Certificate in Christian Mysticism and Contemplation